gcapes/git-course/_episodes/07-undoing.md

 > is changing the history **without** leaving trace.
 This is always a bad practice
 > when using remote repositories and can lead to a horrible mess.
 >
-> Reverting thus records the fact of "abandoning the commit" in the history.
+> Reverting records the fact of "abandoning the commit" in the history.
 > When we revert in a branch that is shared with others and then push that branch
 > into the remote repository, it is as if we "came clean" about what we were
 > doing.
 Everyone who pulls the branch in which we reverted changes will see it.
 > With `git reset` we "keep it secret" that we have undone some changes.
 >
-> So what can we do if we want to abandon changes in branches that are shared
+> As such, if we want to abandon changes in branches that are shared
-> with others?
-We need to use the `revert` command.
+> with others, we should to use the `revert` command.
 {: .callout}

 ![Reset vs revert](../fig/git-revert-vs-reset.svg)